Pathani Samanta: Instrument maker

 Samanta was a self-taught astronomer and learned by reading the books available at the Royal Library until age 15.
 During his research, Samanta designed many of his instruments by using everyday materials such as wooden sticks and bamboo.
 After studying mathematics and traditional astronomy he used his knowledge to match predictions made by ancient Indian mathematicians and astronomers such as Aryabhata, Varahamihira, and Brahmagupta.

 He carried out research in measurements using only a bamboo pipe and two wooden sticks.
 His findings were recorded in his book titled Siddhanta Darpana and were mentioned in the European and American press in 1899.
 Samanta's calculations were eventually used in the preparation of almanacs in Odisha.

 Working With Wood & Bamboo

 The treatises Samanta was referring to had only clues to the observational devices used, so he decided to make his own measuring instruments made of locally available bamboo and wood.
 They used basic geometry and trigonometry to calculate distance, height, and time.
 There are many local tales of Samanta measuring the height at which birds fly, finding the height of trees, and persons using the length of shadows and calculating the distance and height of mountains from his fixed location using an instrument he invented called mana yantra.

 He used his own versions of the sundial and imprsundialater clocks to measure time.
-Here are a few sketches of these instruments from the article published by Prof P.C.
-Naik and Prof. L Satpathy in the Bulletin of the Astronomical Society of India (1998).
+There are a few sketches of these instruments from the article published by Prof P.C.
+Naik and Prof. L Satpathy in the Bulletin of the Astronomical Society of India (1998) available today.